 Use this interface If you need to DCL Initiate and monitor operations using general and system management commands.

-Create dependencies.
+Use this interface If you need to Create dependencies.
 DECwindows Motif Create, modify, and monitor jobs as a general user.
 Create dependencies for complicated job streams as a general user.
 Obtain a graphical view of Job Management Manager jobs.

+3.4.
 Steps Leading Toward Automation

-A major benefit of Job Management Manager is its ability to automate time-consuming and labor-intensive tasks.
+A major benefit of Job Management Manager is its ability to automate time-consuming and laborintensive tasks.
 The first steps toward automation include: